mattkatt/roll-for-initiative/README.md

 ### Initial features
 - Allow user to quickly create *actors* with stats and add them to the initiative tracker
-- Roll for Initiative: a single button that rolls the initative for all 'monster/npc' characters, and prompts for player's results, ordering the tracker based on those results (with tie-breakers/grouping similar results)
+- Roll for Initiative: a single button that rolls the initiative for all 'monster/npc' characters, and prompts for player's results, ordering the tracker based on those results (with tie-breakers/grouping similar results)
 - Ability to drag-and-drop in new *actors* into an active tracker and have their initiative included

 ### @todo